Undergraduate certificate: public health

 The second-grade-only option may be used only for University of Iowa courses.
 A course taken at another college or university may not be repeated at the University of Iowa under the second-grade-only option, nor may a UI course be repeated at another institution under the second-grade-only option.

-Any second-grade-only options used before entry to the College of Public Health counts toward the maximum of three second-grade-only options allowed.
+Any second-grade-only options used before entry to the College of Public Health count toward the maximum of three second-grade-only options allowed.

 If the course was taken for a grade the first time, it must be taken for a grade the second time.